The Handmade Internet

 Authors note:

-The New Internet is almost entirely organic and AI-free, and I’ll do my best to keep it that way.
+The New Internet is almost entirely AI-free, and I’ll do my best to keep it that way.
 But would it matter to you if it wasn’t?
 Reply to this email and let me know—Jeff Morris Jr. (the real one) will respond.

 Jeff, thanks for crafting your thoughts on this topic.
 I tend to think people don't like to feel duped -- with written content, they don't want to read something they believe to be human-generated and then find out they were misled.
 Same with digital art, video, music, etc. With entertainment, often it's fake/staged already & people know this internally.